kishorekumarrasalay-02/QA_Manual_Resume/README.md

 ---

 Thank you for visiting my repository.
-I am open to fresher QA Man
+I am open to fresher QA Manual Tester Opportunities.